jmrphy/media_civil_war/media_civil_war.md

 for falsification.

-Thus, I deduce three distinct observable implications of the modified theory which either contradict the original theory or are not implied by the original theory.
+Thus, I deduce three distinct observable implications of the modified theory (formulated as hypotheses) which either contradict the original theory or are not implied by the original theory.
 If the modified theory is correct, then each of the following should be true:

-**Observable Implication 1:** There should exist a threshold of mass media density below which year-to-year increases in mass media density *increase* the probability of civil war.
+**Hypothesis 1:** There should exist a threshold of mass media density below which year-to-year increases in mass media density *increase* the probability of civil war.
 This implication flows directly from the logical critique of the original theory: If a system of mass communications constitutes a significant increase in the soft power of states and makes insurgency significantly more difficult, then every increase in mass media density (the dynamics of which are non-stationary and upward-trending) incentivizes insurgency without yet increasing the risks.

-**Observable Implication 2:** Because newspaper and television production are subject to more significant economies of scale and higher fixed costs than radio production, increases in newspaper and television density should be more strongly associated with civil war onset than increases in radio density before the threshold of mass communications.[^6] While each newspaper and television production requires subsantial technological and logistical investment the average costs of which decrease with scale, radio productions are far less technologically and logistically costly and therefore do not benefit as much from scale.
+**Hypothesis 2:** Because newspaper and television production are subject to more significant economies of scale and higher fixed costs than radio production, increases in newspaper and television density should be more strongly associated with civil war onset than increases in radio density before the threshold of mass communications.[^7] While each newspaper and television production requires subsantial technological and logistical investment the average costs of which decrease with scale, radio productions are far less technologically and logistically costly and therefore do not benefit as much from scale.
 The substantive political implication of this difference is evidenced by historically and geographically widespread examples of anti-state radio projects but far fewer instances of anti-state television or newspapers with mass audiences.
 While semi-illegal "underground" newspapers have been historically and geographically widespread, the significant economies of scale in newspaper production are such that they are almost always limited to very limited circulation.
 After the threshold of mass communications, the state's soft power increases more from mass newspaper and television audiences than mass radio audiences, because the economics of radio make mass radio audiences comparatively more contestable by resource-poor challengers.
 Note that year-to-year increases in radio density should still be positively associated with the likelihood of civil war as radio production is still subject to material and symbolic economies of scale which nonetheless will privilege the state after the threshold of mass communications is crossed, however less significant they are in comparison to newspaper and television production.

-**Observable Implication 3:** Given that mass media density increased markedly after World War II from near-zero levels as measured at the international level, year-to-year increases in mass media density at the international level should be associated with increases in the quantity of civil wars at the international level.
+**Hypothesis 3:** Given that mass media density increased markedly after World War II from near-zero levels as measured at the international level, year-to-year increases in mass media density at the international level should be associated with increases in the quantity of civil wars at the international level.
 On the contrary, if the general pacification theory is correct, then year-to-year increases in media density around the world should be associated with a decrease in civil war onsets, controlling for other determinants of civil war onset.
 Note, however, that the war-before-peace theory is consistent with the general pacification theory in the expectation that mass media density in the long run has a pacifying effect on the likelihood of civil war onset, after controlling for the bellicose implications of year-to-year changes.

 Data and Method